Choosing the Right Bottom Paint for Your Boat

 Copper Regulations

-Some areas restrict copper discharge due to environmental concerns.
-California’s Total Maximum Daily Load (TMDL) regulations for copper affect marinas in several harbors, with similar regulations emerging in other states and countries.
+This is something more boaters need to be aware of.
+Some areas are cracking down on copper discharge for environmental reasons, and it’s only going to get more common.
+California’s Total Maximum Daily Load (TMDL) regulations for copper already affect marinas in several harbors, and similar rules are popping up in other states and internationally.

 Copper-Free Alternatives

-Zinc Pyrithione: Common alternative biocide with broad-spectrum activity.
-Found in paints like Pettit Vivid and Sea Hawk Biocop TF.
+Zinc Pyrithione: A common alternative with solid broad-spectrum activity against most fouling organisms.
+You’ll find it in paints like Pettit Vivid and Sea Hawk Biocop TF.
+I’ve used zinc pyrithione formulations on aluminum outboard brackets with good results.

 Paint Waste Disposal